aerogo/aero/docs/Configuration.md

 # Configuration

 Aero allows you to configure your server via a `config.json` file in your project directory.
+You can also set these directly via `app.Config` in your code.

 ## ports